 Suki Binning, Executive Director of Justice and Social Care and the Group’s lead Social Worker, commented:

 It’s time to bridge the gap between justice and social care provision to ensure individuals are given the support they need to achieve their full potential.
 The strategic focus that sits behind everything Interventions Alliance will do is a commitment to transforming lives through an evidence-led approach.
 We are expanding our reach because we believe that social care provision in the criminal justice system needs to be enhanced to meet the complex needs of the many vulnerable people within it.
 Our holistic approach aims to prevent individuals from becoming trapped in a cycle of criminality.
+The launch of Interventions Alliance marks an important milestone in our journey to help change society for the better.
+We have the expertise and experience to understand that there is no one-size-fits-all solution to the issues confronted daily in the criminal justice system and social care sector.
+Our joined-up and collaborative approach to delivery is focused on working tirelessly to ensure that individuals, of all abilities and backgrounds, can achieve a better life.

 In the coming months, there will be further announcements as Interventions Alliance commences the delivery of new contracts for the Ministry of Justice.
 Later this year, Interventions Alliance will open five new CFO Activity Hubs in the North West, South East and South West of England to deliver support to help offenders reintegrate back into their communities.
 From June, the service will also begin operating a new resettlement home in Bristol for women returning to the community after serving time in prison.